Blog · Analysis · Last reviewed June 23, 2026

 Third, make rights language conservative.
 Ordinary phrases that indicate dispute, cease-contact request, wrong person, attorney representation, fraud, language need, disability access, or hardship should trigger a safer workflow, not a more persuasive script.

-Fifth, keep humans accountable.
+Sixth, keep humans accountable.
 A human collector or compliance team should review high-risk conversations, complaints, disputes, legal threats, vulnerable-consumer indicators, and requests for a person.
+A company should not describe a failed bot handoff as consumer noncooperation.

-Sixth, separate service memory from exploitation memory.
+Seventh, separate service memory from exploitation memory.
 The FTC has warned AI companies to honor privacy and confidentiality commitments.
 Collection conversations should not become training data, sales intelligence, or behavioral scoring beyond what is necessary for service, compliance, audit, and safety.
+This is a data minimization problem as much as a model problem.

-Seventh, report outcomes honestly.
+Tenth, report outcomes honestly.
 Promise-to-pay rates and call containment do not prove fairness.
-Audits should include wrong-party contacts, dispute handling, complaints, false statements, late escalations, and abandoned calls.
+Audits should include wrong-party contacts, dispute handling, complaints, false statements, late escalations, abandoned calls, opt-out failures, and payments later reversed because the debt or person was wrong.

 What This Changes